hoffhannisyan/hoffhannisyan/README.md

-### Hey there! 👋
+# Hey there! 👋

-I'm a Software Engineer with experience across healthcare, fintech, and SaaS, working on both early-stage startups and established products.
-I build scalable, high-performance backend systems with NestJS and databases like MySQL and PostgreSQL.
-My focus is on integrations, automation, and system reliability.

-Beyond backend development, I have hands-on experience in AI integrations, working with models like LLaMA, DeepSeek, and Qwen through Ollama AI.
-I've built intelligent automation pipelines, including data scraping solutions for analytics, insights, and workflow optimization.

-I've also worked as a Data Mining Specialist, which gives me a unique perspective on backend architecture — designing systems that are both high-performing and data-driven.
-I enjoy working in agile teams, where I actively engage in technical discussions, peer reviews, and collaborative problem-solving.
+I'm a **Software Engineer** with experience in healthcare and fintech, focused on building reliable backend systems using **Node.js**, **Go**, and **SQL databases**.
+I enjoy designing scalable architectures, integrating APIs, and improving system performance.

-I hold Master’s degrees in Computer Science and Economics, giving me the ability to bridge deep technical expertise with a strong business perspective when creating impactful backend systems.
+I hold Master's degrees in **Computer Science** and **Economics**, combining strong technical expertise with a solid business perspective.

+---

 #### Technical Proficiencies 🛠️